zzak00/nlp_with_transformers_visualizations/chapter2.md

 tokenizer = AutoTokenizer.from_pretrained(model_ckpt)

 ```
-Let's apply the tokenizer on our previous exemple :
+Let's apply the tokenizer to our previous example:

 ```python
 # Apllying the tokenizer to our example